-First, go to www.infotapes.com and click on "forms you can use" tab above.
-Print all the forms and fill them out.
-Get a free annual credit report by following the tab above.
+First, go to www.kwalifyme.com and take our five-minute screener.
+Need help finding your debts?
+Go to www.infotapes.com and get a free credit report.
 Fill in the debt list, starting with the largest, and listing everything down to the smallest.
 Do not list current expenses.
-Then, make an appointment with a bankruptcy attorney, and get some advice.
-Do not try to get anything other than general advice over the telephone.
+Then, make an appointment with a bankruptcy attorney, for advice.
+Do not get anything other than general advice over the telephone.
 If your car needs a muffler, you a least let the mechanic look at it.
 Professionals work the same way.

 If you are married, your spouse may be liable on any of your bills, and you should come in together.

 Please leave small children with relatives if possible.
 Bring all your contracts, payment books and paperwork.
 Make a list of your creditors, starting with the largest, and include the name, address, zip code and total balance for each.
-If the debt is with a collection agency, list the debt as follows: First Bank c/o North Side Collections, at the address of the collection agency.
+If the debt is with a collection agency, list the debt: First Bank c/o North Side Collections, at the address of the collection agency.

 Next, under Chapter 7, the creditors have 60 days to object to your discharge in bankruptcy.
-Your attorney will be working on any deals, or "reaffirmations", which creditors who financed your house or car or other things will want.
-Then the Bankruptcy Judge will issue a notice of a hearing on these "reaffirmations", at which time you will appear to state that you want to make these deals, and then, the Court will issue a "Discharge", which states that all dischargeable debts are gone.
-Of course, debts which are exempted from discharge will remain, such as certain taxes and student loans.
+Your attorney will work on any deals, or “reaffirmations”, which creditors who financed your house or car or other things will want.
+Then the Bankruptcy Judge will issue a notice of a hearing on these “reaffirmations”, at which time you will appear to state that you want to make these deals, and then, the Court will issue a “Discharge”, which states that all dischargeable debts are gone.
+Of course, debts exempt from discharge will remain, such as certain taxes and student loans.

 Under Chapter 13, you file a similar list of assets and debts, but at the first meeting of creditors, the purpose is to examine your proposed repayment plan.
 After that, the Bankruptcy Judge holds a hearing to approve or “confirm” your plan.
 Then, you simply make the payments until the plan is complete, and then the Court issues a discharge.

-So, while there is a lot of work in figuring out what to do, preparing your petition, and dealing with your creditors, almost all of that is done by your attorney.
+So, while there is a lot of work in figuring out what to do, preparing your petition, and dealing with your creditors, your attorney does almost all of it.
 All you have to do is show up where you are supposed to, and, for Chapter 13 cases, make your payments in full and on time.